 (23) CRS_DV is asserted asynchronously in order to minimize latency of control signals through the Phy.
-CRS_DV may toggle
+CRS_DV may toggle synchronously at the end of the packet to indicate CRS deassertion.

 (24) RX_DV is synchronous to X1.
 While not part of the RMII specification, this signal is provided to simplify recovery of receive data.